-Every customer in Stripe Billing has a credit balance against which you can issue credit and debit adjustments.
+Every customer in Stripe Billing has a credit balance that you can issue credit and debit adjustments against.
 Adjustments in the credit balance could be a credit (meaning you owe them money) or a debit (meaning they owe you money).
-These adjustments sum up to a balance on the customer which can be applied to future invoices.
+These adjustments sum up to a balance on the customer that you can apply to future invoices.

 Because the customer balance is computed from a ledger—an immutable list of debit and credit transactions—it provides an audit trail of transactions for the customer.
 These Customer Balance Transactions can refer to the object related to the adjustment (such as a Credit Note or Invoice), or even metadata for your own reference.

 Some common use cases for customer credit balances include: